iCliniq Logo

 When and Why to Take Fulvestrant Medication?

-• For women who are detected with post-menopausal breast cancer, based on the symptoms like frequent headaches, hot flush, or mood swings, breast screening, and mammography, the doctor will prescribe you the medication fulvestrant.
-Fulvestrant medications help to decrease the excessive estrogen levels in the body thereby reducing post-menopausal symptoms.
+• For women who are diagnosed with post-menopausal breast cancer, based on symptoms like frequent headaches, hot flush, mood swings, breast screening, and mammography, the doctor will prescribe you the medication Fulvestrant.
+Fulvestrant medications help decrease excessive estrogen levels in the body, thereby reducing post-menopausal symptoms.

-• Inform your doctor in case you have any history of allergies to any medications.
+• Inform your doctor if you have any history of allergies to any medications.

 • Inform your doctor in case you have any systemic medical conditions like diabetes, liver diseases, or bleeding disorders like hemophilia and bleeding diathesis.

-• Inform your doctor if you are under any medications like blood thinner or anticoagulants like warfarin.
+• Inform your doctor if you are under any medications like blood thinners or anticoagulants like Warfarin.

 • Any habits like alcohol and smoking should be informed to the doctor.